 Helpful ingredients to promote sleep: chamomile tea, passionflower tea, lemon balm tea, oats, bananas, kiwis, tart cherry juice, almonds or walnuts.

 And when it comes to a great sleep hack, my favourite is Progressive’s Melatonin Spray.
-Taken 30-60 minutes before bed, it can be the missing link to help ensure a restful sleep, especially if you’re going through a stressful time.
+Taken 30-60 minutes before bed, it can help reduce the time it takes to fall asleep.

 The idea of supplements can be overwhelming for a lot of us.
 And with so many options and categories of supplements, this is completely understandable.
 But the right supplements can be the missing link between feeling okay, and feeling optimal.
 So although I wove in some supplement suggestions above, if you don’t know what’s right for you, or where to start to lay the groundwork for a healthy foundation, I’d recommend starting with Progressive’s Core Four.